Openings

 1. Postdoctoral Associate (no opening at this time)

-Dr. Yoon may consider exceptional postdoctoral researchers having a solid research background in combinations of:
+Dr. Yoon may consider exceptional postdoctoral researchers with a solid research background in one or more following areas:

-Applications of our research projects include energy harvesting devices and integrated wearables (flexible sensors, wireless communications).
-The candidates intend to initiate grant proposals even before starting the position for continuing financial support.
+Applications of our research projects include energy-harvesting devices and integrated wearables (e.g., flexible sensors and wireless communications).
+Candidates are expected to initiate grant proposals, potentially even before starting the position, to support continued funding.

 2. PhD Students

-We are always looking for talented PhD applicants.
-Successful candidates hold an MS degree in Electrical Engineering, Material Science, Physics, or related field.
-Must be a team player who can fully dedicate to research projects.
-Good knowledge of below areas is a plus.
+We are always seeking talented PhD applicants to join our team.
+Successful candidates hold an MS degree in Electrical Engineering, Materials Science, Physics, or a related field.
+Idea candidates must be team players with a strong commitment to research projects.
+Experience or good knowledge in the following area is a plus.

 • Nanofabrication.